grantwinney/GhostSharp/README.md

 ## Problems?

 [Open an issue](https://github.com/grantwinney/GhostSharp/issues/new), and include errors, unexpected behavior, steps to reproduce, etc. The more details, the better!

-Feel free to [open a PR](https://github.com/grantwinney/GhostSharp/compare) if you'd like.
+Feel free to [open a PR](https://github.com/grantwinney/GhostSharp/compare) if you figure out how to fix it.

 ##  Ideas?